hv-ps/hitachi.raidcom.ansible/README.md

 ## NOTE: This is the lastest version of the collection and
-##       there is currently no progress.
+##       there is currently no development progress.
 ##       The only module available is for HUR.

 ## Ansible Collection - Hitachi.Raidcom